PlumpMath/DesignPatterns-222/ChainOfResponsibility/Defination.md

 	>Initiates the request to a ConcreteHandler object on the chain.

 #### Handler
-The handler is a abstract class which takes the ConcreteHandler and sets the sucessive handler by property.
-The successor property is protected so that i should only be availble to the concrete implementation of the Handler.
+The handler is a abstract class which takes the ConcreteHandler and sets the successive handler by property.
+The successor property is protected so that i should only be available to the concrete implementation of the Handler.

     public abstract class Approver
     {